Data Frames - Part 2

 In the plot, note how the column names were extracted from the ‘diabetes’ data using diabetes.feature_names.

-Finally, we can obtain the average correlation of the whole data set.
+Finally, let’s obtain the average correlation of the entire dataset.

 PYTHON